 Day One – The Peninsula Area “Welcome to Land’s End”

 Lunch will be served with a view of the wooden sculptures and the gigantic fry pan that is used for photo ops.
 Be sure and ask your wait staff about the significance of that pan!
 The restaurant is famous for their Eggs and Crab Benedict…sandwiches are delicious too.
 Your red carpet welcome awaits you at this regional museum.
 It is here that you will hear about how the Chinookan speaking Indians traveled these waters, the Clamshell railroad, and of course, the waterway travels of Lewis and Clark.
 Wear your trail walking shoes, as you will need them to reach the Chinook Cove, once a thriving Indian village and the point where Captain Nelson named the Columbia River.
 Dinner this evening will be at an establishment that is well known on the Coast.
-They are known for the ‘finest seafood to be found, award winning clam chowder and homemade desserts!”
+They are known for the ‘finest seafood to be found, award-winning clam chowder and homemade desserts!”

 Day Two – The Peninsula area “The mighty Columbia and her secrets”

-Day Three – Astoria
+Day Three – Astoria “The Tall Ships”

 Sit back and enjoy the passing views as you travel inland towards the bay on the leeward side of the Peninsula.
 First stop will be at a small museum that is filled with the historical and natural history objects.
 While that is important, it is the stories of the volunteer docents that will keep your interest alive!
-We have all seen the movie, “Gone With The Wind”, but to see the actual carriages that was used in the film is quite another thing.
+We have all seen the movie, “Gone With The Wind”, but to see the actual carriages that were used in the film is quite another thing.
 It doesn’t take much imagination, and you can actually visualize Scarlett or Belle Watling in their carriages!
 Lunch is going to be at a National Historic Landmark overlooking Willapa Bay and the Pacific Ocean.
 It is the oldest resort hotel in Washington State, but don’t let that deter you…your taste buds will thank you after you try their grilled crab and cheddar on sourdough sandwich and for dessert…the blackberry cobbler….YUMMMMY!
-Last stop of the day is at the museum that contains “an astonishing myriad of marine artifacts, information, insight, humor and memorabilia, all of a nautical significance.”
+Last stop of the day is at the museum that contains “an astonishing myriad of marine artifacts, information, insight, humor, and memorabilia, all of a nautical significance.”
 The venue for dinner this evening overlooks the Long Beach Golf Course…lush and green meets the eye, but your palate will be singing quite a different tune!
-Locally owned and locally grown…you will love the ambience and fare!
+Locally owned and locally grown…you will love the ambiance and fare!

-Day Five – Ilwaco
+Day Five – Ilwaco “On the Water”

 “See the sights and hear the sounds on the Columbia River Estuary – by water!”
 Narrated by a member of the Pacific Northwest Living Historians, will allow you to journey along the Columbia River and learn about the river’s past and present culture.
-Wear non slip shoes; bring your wind proof jacket and sunglasses, as you will be on one of the charter vessels moored at the pier.
+Wear nonslip shoes; bring your windproof jacket and sunglasses, as you will be on one of the charter vessels moored at the pier.
 Lunch is on your own and there is a variety of restaurants to choose from.
 The balance of the afternoon can be spent browsing the galleries, shopping or just sitting on one of the benches and watch the fleet comes in and out of the harbor.
 While enjoying your dinner and sunset high above the beach, and looking out over the vast Pacific Ocean, we hope that the memories you have of the last few days will remind you to come back…and bring your whole family!